-The ethereal serenity of the village tickles the synapses, as you stumble round clueless that a place as alien, magical and wonderfully weird could even exist.
+The ethereal serenity of the village tickles the synapses, as you stumble around clueless that a place as alien, magical and wonderfully weird could even exist.

-Places to stay (in Siem Reap):
+Places to stay (in nearby Siem Reap):

-- Mad Monkey Hostel, Siem Reap: Great atmosphere, well equipped, helpful staff and a dandy location; just a short walk to Pub Street.
+Mad Monkey Hostel, Siem Reap: Great atmosphere, well equipped, helpful staff and a dandy location; just a short walk to Pub Street.
 The perfect backpacker’s hideout.

-- Golden Temple Villa, Siem Reap: Beautiful and traditional villa located in the Old Market area.
+Golden Temple Villa, Siem Reap: Beautiful and traditional villa located in the Old Market area.
 Very accommodating and suspiciously friendly staff.
 Even offers a complimentary massage.

-- Swimming in the waterfall: A trip to Phnom Kulen would be incomplete without receiving a free aqua massage from Mother Nature or floating around idly and staring into the heavens like the pensive dick that you are.
+Swimming in the waterfall: A trip to Phnom Kulen would be incomplete without receiving a free aqua massage from Mother Nature or floating around idly and staring into the heavens like the pensive dick that you are.

-- Visiting the summit: Buddhas.
+Visiting the summit: Buddhas.
 Pagodas.
 Shrines.
 Eccentric locals and arachnid aperitifs.
 The small climb is most certainly worth the endeavour.

-- Taking in the views: The scenery from the summit is staggering and truly peaceful.
+Taking in the views: The scenery from the summit is staggering and truly peaceful.